 1).
 Niugini Sands ownership is different to that claimed in the company’s presentation to community leaders and government officials.

 2).
-Niugini Sands major shareholders’ principal business is insolvent and their property assets in Singapore are up for sale.
+Niugini Sands major shareholders’ principal business was recorded as being insolvent in 2018.

 3).
-One of the principal shareholders, Derrick Ong was appointed an Honorary Consul General in questionable circumstances and maintained a purported diplomatic office in his company HQ in Singapore.
+One of the principal shareholders, Derrick Ong was appointed an Honorary Consul General in unusual circumstances and maintained a diplomatic office in his company HQ in Singapore.

 4).
-The Ong’s previously promised to set up a heavy equipment assembly factory in Madang that never eventuated
+The Ong’s previously announced plans to set up a heavy equipment assembly factory in Madang were never realised.

 5).
 The Ong’s agent in PNG, John Kambual had his Powerplus agency liquidated by the courts.